-The decorative fabric and sewing-related businesses can be thanked for helping Jo-Ann Stores enjoy its fourth consecutive quarter of positive same-store sales, the 774-unit chain said during its fourth-quarter and fiscal 2008 yearend earnings call this month.
+Hudson, Ohio – The decorative fabric and sewing-related businesses can be thanked for helping Jo-Ann Stores enjoy its fourth consecutive quarter of positive same-store sales, the 774-unit chain said during its fourth quarter and fiscal 2008 yearend earnings call yesterday afternoon.

 Fourth quarter comps – measured 13-week period to 13-week period – increased 3.3%.
 Net sales of $585.9 million for the quarter were down 2.5% from $600.8 million in last year’s 14-week quarter.

 Net income of $27.5 million was 6.6% above last year’s fourth quarter – and for the full year, Jo-Ann swung from a fiscal 2007 loss of $1.9 million to a fiscal 2008 profit of $15.4 million.